Table of Contents

 In Athens there was a factory producing horn buttons, and in Piraeus one making iron buttons.
 Only a small quantity of cloth-covered buttons were made in Salonika.

 Most buttons, including glass, bone, horn, metal and pearl varieties, were imported from Germany and Austria.
 Due to the war, some business was starting with English firms.
 Cheap prices, not quality, was what mattered.

-“Buttons are largely used in India by the middle and better classes of natives, as well as by Europeans “. these included including pearl,mainly from Japan, and ivory nut and china from Italy and metal.
-“There is a demand for lentille China buttons, made in Italy, on account of their cheapness”. (“Lentille” is French for lentil.
-Were the buttons shaped like, or as small as, lentiles?)
+“Buttons are largely used in India by the middle and better classes of natives, as well as by Europeans “.
+These included pearl, mainly from Japan, ivory nut and china from Italy, and metal.
+“There is a demand for lentille China buttons, made in Italy, on account of their cheapness”.
+(ED: “Lentille” is French for lentil.
+Were the buttons shaped like, or as small as, lentils?)
 Some leather, and better vegetable ivory came from Britain.

 Low quality pearl, as well as horn, bone and coconut shell were manufactured locally to a small extent.
 Italian buttons had replaced German and Austrian, with some coming from England.
 Brown and white buttons suitable for tropical clothes were especially in demand.

-They imported some buttons such as pearl, porcelain and glass from Austria-Hungary, Great Britain, Germany, France, Austria-Hungary, Japan and Turkey pre-war.
-Although self-sufficent for many types of buttons, there was demand for bachelor buttons, shoe (made of papier-machie), pearl, celluloid, snap fasteners, glass and agate buttons to be met.
+Pre-war they imported some buttons such as pearl, porcelain and glass items from Austria-Hungary, Great Britain, Germany, France, Austria-Hungary, Japan and Turkey.
+Although self-sufficent for many types of buttons, there was demand for bachelor buttons, shoe (made of papier-maché), pearl, celluloid, snap fasteners, glass and agate buttons to be met.